vasu31dev/playwright-ts/README.md

 ## Project Structure

-The project is structured into several packages and files, each serving a specific purpose:
+This project is meticulously organized into distinct packages and files, each tailored for a specific purpose:

-- `.husky`: Husky is a tool that allows us to easily wrangle Git hooks and run the scripts we want at those stages.
-This framework is configured to avoid commits with any linting errors.
-Husky runs `npm run lint` command before every commit, where `lint` is configured to `eslint . --ext .ts` in `package.json` file under `scripts` section.
-This hook prevents commiting the changes if there are any linting erros.
+- **.husky**: Husky streamlines the management of Git hooks, allowing for the execution of specific scripts during various Git stages.
+In this framework, Husky is configured to prevent commits with linting errors by running the `npm run lint` command (which maps to `eslint . --ext .ts` as defined in `package.json` under the `scripts` section) before every commit.
+If linting errors are detected, commits are halted until the issues are addressed.

-  Note: users can easily fix linting erros by running `npm run lint:fix` command via the commnad-line interface.
-Once the lint erros are fixed, user can commit the changes if husky hook is a `pass`
+  > **Tip**: Quickly rectify linting errors by running the `npm run lint:fix` command.
+Once resolved, you can proceed with commits if the Husky hook is successful.

-- `tests`: This directory contains all the framework set up, end-to-end test files, API tests, and related utilities for testing the application.
-Tests are organized by
+- **tests**: This directory houses the framework setup, end-to-end test files, API tests, and associated utilities.
+The tests are organized as:

-  - `setup`: This directory contains [Framework and Page setup](#framework-setup).

-  - `pages`: This directory contains [page objects](#page-objects).

-  - `testdata`: This directory contains necessary testdata as json objects for our tests.

-  - `specs`: This directory contains all [spec files](#writing-tests-in-a-spec-file).

-  - `utils`: This directory contains all tests related [utility functions](#utilities).

-- `.eslintrc`: This file contains the configuration for ESLint, a tool for identifying and reporting patterns in JavaScript.

-- `.prettierrc`: This file contains the configuration for Prettier, a tool for code formatting.

-- `.gitignore`: This file specifies intentionally untracked files that Git should ignore.

-- `README.md`: This file provides information about the project and instructions on how to use it.

-- `package-lock.json` and `package.json`: These files contain the project's npm dependencies.
+- **setup**: This directory is pivotal for initializing the testing framework and setting up the environment.
+It contains configurations, initializations, and any global setups required for the tests to run.
+The [Framework and Page setup](#framework-setup) section provides a deeper dive into how the framework is structured and how pages are initialized for testing.

+- **pages**: This is where the [page objects](#page-objects) reside.
+Page Object Model (POM) is a design pattern that allows for better test maintenance and reduces code duplication.
+Each file in this directory typically represents a page or a component of the application, encapsulating the elements and actions specific to that page or component.

+- **testdata**: This directory is dedicated to storing test data, which is often externalized from test scripts to allow for easier management and data-driven testing.
+The data is primarily formatted as JSON objects, making it easily readable and modifiable without delving into the test scripts themselves.

+- **specs**: Here, you'll find all the [spec files](#writing-tests-in-a-spec-file).
+These are the actual test scripts, written to test specific functionalities or features of the application.
+Each spec file usually corresponds to a feature or functionality, containing one or multiple test scenarios related to it.

+- **utils**: A crucial directory that encompasses all test-related [utility functions](#utilities).
+These are reusable functions or methods written to perform common tasks, be it related to data manipulation, element interaction, or any other recurrent actions or assertions in the test scripts.

+- **.eslintrc**: This file is the heart of the ESLint configuration.
+ESLint is a static code analysis tool that identifies problematic patterns found in Typescript code.
+The configurations in `.eslintrc` dictate the rules and standards the code should adhere to, ensuring consistency and best practices across the codebase.

+- **.prettierrc**: Prettier is an opinionated code formatter, ensuring that the code adheres to a consistent style.
+The `.prettierrc` file contains the specific formatting rules, like line length, indentation, and more, ensuring that every developer working on the project produces code with a consistent style.

+- **.gitignore**: This file ensures the repository's cleanliness by listing files and directories that Git should not track.
+It typically excludes node modules, build folders, and temporary files, ensuring only essential code and files are versioned.

+- **README.md**: The initial file seen in a repository, the `README.md` offers a snapshot of the project.
+It details the project's purpose, setup instructions, and usage.
+A well-structured README aids in onboarding new developers and offers clarity to stakeholders.

+- **package.json**: Acts as the manifest for your project, detailing metadata like the project's name, version, and description.
+More importantly, it lists the project's dependencies and devDependencies, scripts that can be run, and other configurations.
+- **package-lock.json**: This is an auto-generated file that provides a detailed versioning of each package and its dependencies.
+It ensures that every install results in the exact same file structure in `node_modules` across all setups, leading to consistent behavior and builds.

-- `playwright.config.ts`: This file contains the configuration for Playwright, including settings for different browsers and devices, such as viewport sizes, user agent strings, and launch options.
+- **playwright.config.ts**: This configuration file is pivotal for the Playwright testing framework.
+It centralizes settings specific to Playwright, detailing configurations for various browsers (like Chrome, Firefox, Safari) and devices.
+Within this file, you can specify configurations such as viewport sizes, user agent strings, launch options, and more.
+These settings ensure that tests run consistently across different environments and scenarios, replicating real-world conditions.

-- `tsconfig.json`: This file specifies the root files and the compiler options required to compile the project.
+- **tsconfig.json**: This configuration file is essential for TypeScript projects.
+It specifies the root files and the compiler options required to compile the TypeScript project.
+It can dictate various settings, from target JavaScript version, module system, source map options, to including or excluding specific files or directories.

-- `playwright-report`: This directory will get auto-generated with the configured [Playwright reporters](https://playwright.dev/docs/test-reporters) on the intial execution of the tests and the report file will be updated everytime as the test executes.
-More information on how to view the reports can be found [here](#viewing-reports)
+- **playwright-report**: This directory is auto-generated during the initial test run, based on the [Playwright reporters](https://playwright.dev/docs/test-reporters) configuration.
+The report file is updated after each test run.
+For more on viewing the reports, see [here](#viewing-reports).

 ## Framework Setup